dkohorn/zigbee-testing/README.md

 ## How to Use

-Download all contents of the folders "Zigbee_Router" and "Zigbee_Coordinator" as well as the python script in the "RPi" folder.
+Download all contents of the folders "Zigbee_Router" and "Zigbee_Coordinator" as well as the offload.py script in the "RPi" folder.
 Build and flash the Zigbee code onto the ESP32 devices (the main file is gateway.c).
 All pin connections can be altered at the users discression, however the example layout uses:

 **ESP32 Coordinator:**